© 2013 Rhonda Freeman, PhD | Reviewed 2021

 “You’re an angel from heaven!
 I can’t stop thinking about you day and night.
 You deserve nothing but happiness in life and I want to be the one that gives that to you.”

-They might even sprinkle in sad and painful stories of their past (true or created).
+This might be done by sprinkling in sad and painful stories of their past (true or created).
 This tactic plants a seed in the target’s mind that he /she has been ‘hurt’ and therefore this new mate will behave toward them as most would when someone has been hurt – with gentleness and excessive tolerance.

 Many severely personality disordered partners put their mates on a pedestal (in the beginning) unlike anyone else ever has in their past.
 “Nothing is too good for you.”
 “No expense is spared for you.”
 “The sun rises and sets – at you.”
 They want nothing but “you.”